 Body, Mind & Spirit: Easy Wellness Advice for Health and Happiness

-A version this article appeared in the Oct/Nov 2022 issue with the headline ‘The ‘Body + Mind + Spirit: Easy wellness advice for health and happiness’, p.
-24.
+A version this article appeared in the December 2022/January 2023 issue with the headline ‘Body + Mind + Spirit’, p.
+28.